Why Shouldn't Asian Women Dominate Golf? - Part 2

 Al Kaline, a Major League Baseball player from half a century ago, criticizes current players for their lack of focus in practice.

-"What gets me upset about with the newer players is their lack of intensity.
+"What gets me upset with the newer players is their lack of intensity.
 They tend to go through the motions a little bit.
 They don't understand that you've got to practice the way you play." ─ Al Kaline

 To get better at anything you need to practice with a purpose and constantly look to learn from practice.
 That takes focus and the ability to learn from the experience.
 Korean culture stresses constant repetition in pursuit of perfection.
 It may be that Koreans are better at practicing and do it more because of their ability to learn from the experience and not consider it boring work.